-The minimum time required by law to obtain your PPL is 45 flying hours.
+The average time required to obtain your PPL is 65 flying hours.
 You will be required to pass exams on 8 subjects during the course of your training.
 These subjects are:

 - Principles of Flight,